cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 Let's unpack what's happening here.
 We create the queue of images in the main thread as before.
 However, this time we also create a `std::mutex` to protect access to this queue.
 Then, instead of creating a single background `std::jthread`, we create two, passing the same queue and mutex to both.

 The `ProcessImages` function also changed and now also takes a pointer to a mutex.
 This mutex protects access to the queue.
 Instead of processing the image under the mutex, we move each image into a local variable.
-Only this copy is protected by the mutex, minimizing the time we hold the lock.
+Only this copy operation is protected by the mutex, minimizing the time we hold the lock.
 Once we have a local copy of an image it can be processed safely without locking the queue.

 This works as intended, but passing the queue and the mutex as pointers is a bit ugly from my perspective and I would wrap it into a class, for example, `ImageProcessingPipeline`.